boatmeme/grails-random/README.md

 I found myself using Uncommons Maths for reasons 1 and 2 when it became clear that the core Java randoms would not suffice for my [Random Bands](http://randombands.com) experiment.
 I decided to package this as a plugin for reason #3 so that others might benefit.
 I sure could've used this a few months back.

-## Algorithms

-First, you may want to choose an algorithm.
-The Mersenne Twister is the default used by this plugin.

-* **MersenneTwisterRNG** - *default*

-    A Java port of the fast and reliable Mersenne Twister RNG originally developed by Makoto Matsumoto and Takuji Nishimura.
-It is faster than java.util.Random, does not have the same statistical flaws as that RNG and also has a long period (219937). *The Mersenne Twister is an excellent general purpose RNG*.

-    *Config.groovy*:

-        random.generator.default="MERSENNE_TWISTER"

-* **XORShiftRNG**

-    A Java implementation of the very fast PRNG described by George Marsaglia.
-It has a period of about 2160, which although much shorter than the Mersenne Twister's, is still significantly longer than that of java.util.Random. *This is the RNG to use when performance is the primary concern.
-It can be up to twice as fast as the Mersenne Twister*.

-    *Config.groovy*:

-        random.generator.default="XOR_SHIFT"

-* **CMWC4096RNG**

-    A Java implementation of a Complementary-Multiply-With-Carry (CMWC) RNG as described by George Marsaglia.
-It has an extremely long period (2131104) and performance comparable to the Mersenne Twister (though the Mersenne Twister has the advantage of only requiring 16 bytes of seed data rather than the 16 kilobytes required by the CMWC RNG).

-    *Config.groovy*:

-        random.generator.default="COMPLEMENTARY_MULTIPLY_WITH_CARRY"

-* **AESCounterRNG**

-    This is a cryptographically-strong1 non-linear RNG that is around 10x faster than java.security.SecureRandom.
-Reverse-engineering the generator state from observations of its output would involve cracking the AES block cipher.

-     *Config.groovy*:

-        random.generator.default="AES_COUNTER"

-* **CellularAutomatonRNG**

-    A Java port of Tony Pasqualoni's fast Cellular Automaton RNG.
-It uses a 256-cell automaton to generate random values.

-    *Config.groovy*:

-        random.generator.default="CELLULAR_AUTOMATON"

 ## Installation

 Enter your application directory and run the following from the command line: